Fertility · Ovulation

 Calendar-based ovulation estimates are guides, not guarantees.
 Real ovulation varies with stress, illness, sleep, and many other factors.
 For higher accuracy combine methods (BBT + OPK + cervical mucus).
 Read our medical disclaimer.

 Every cycle has two phases.
-The follicular phase runs from the first day of your period until ovulation — this is where cycle-length variation lives.
-The luteal phase runs from ovulation until your next period and is remarkably stable at 12–16 days regardless of total cycle length.
-That stability is why the most reliable calendar-based ovulation rule works backwards from cycle length: ovulation = LMP + (cycle_length − 14).
+Follicular phase runs from the first day of your period until ovulation — this is where cycle-length variation lives.
+Luteal phase runs from ovulation until your next period and is remarkably stable at 12-16 days regardless of total cycle length.
+That stability is why the most reliable calendar rule works backwards from cycle length: ovulation day = LMP + (cycle length − 14).

 The hormonal cascade